BENEFITS OF NATURAL GAS PATIO HEATERS

-A typical full-size Natural Gas patio heater will produce 40,000 BTUs and will distribute heat to an area up to 20' in diameter (314 sq ft).
+A typical full-size natural gas patio heater will produce 40,000 BTUs and will distribute heat to an area up to 20-feet in diameter (314 sq ft).

 The exact heating range and output will depend on the design of the patio heater and the wind conditions.

-A typical 40,000 BTU patio heater that heats an area of 314 sq ft will cost an average of 48 cents per hour to use.
+A typical 40,000 BTU patio heater that heats an area of 314 square feet will cost an average of 48 cents per hour to use.

 IGNITIONS & CONTROLS